Marwan Pablo

-Marwan Ahmed Motawea (مروان بابلو مطاوع), popularly known as Marwan Pablo, or "The Godfather of Trap," (مروان بابلو) is an Egyptian rapper from Alexandria.
-Influenced by the genre of Hip Hop, Pablo is one of the pioneers of rap music in Egypt.
-He is known for Ghaba, El Gemeza, Sindbad, and more.
+Marwan Ahmed Motawea (مروان أحمد مطاوع, born November 22, 1995), better known by his stage name Marwan Pablo (مروان بابلو) is an Egyptian rapper from Alexandria.
+Pablo is one of the pioneers of trap music in Egypt, for which he is often nicknamed "The Egyptian Godfather of Trap".
+Some of his best known singles include Ghaba, El Gemeza, Sindbad.

 Career

 Beginnings

 Marwan Pablo began making music in 2015 and went by the stage name 'Dama.'
 In late 2017, he released a single, Al Gholaf X Ozoris, under the name of Marwan Pablo, in reference to Pablo Escobar and Pablo Picasso, as he mentions in his single, Ctrl.
 Pablo began his career writing lyrics then started producing tracks.

 Pablo's first career-driven goal was to familiarize his hometown of Alexandria with trap music.
 In 2018, he created his first breakthrough song, 3ayz Fin, after it was remixed by the popular Mahraganat artist, Sadat.
 He also starred in the Rabka documentary and, in 2019, released Sindbad.
 The majority of Pablo tracks in 2019 were collaborations with the Egyptian producer Molotof; most of Pablo's fans believe this was his golden era, as he created musical projects in collaboration with Molotof such as El Gemeza and Free.
 All of these projects have made major impacts on the Rap scene in both Egypt and the entirety of the Middle East.